Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Experimental Details

 \subsection{Training Details}

-We train the vector field model $v_{\theta}$ in Eq.~(6) for 2000k steps while freezing the motion latent auto-encoder.
-Through the training, we use L1 distance for $\| \cdot \|$.

-For fine-tuning the model using the proposed preference optimization method in Eq.~(7), we set the balancing coefficient to $\lambda=0.1$ and the deviation parameter to $\beta=1000$.
+We train the vector field model $v_{\theta}$ in Eq.~\eqref{eq:train_ours} for 2000k steps while freezing the motion latent auto-encoder.
+We use L1 distance for $\| \cdot \|$.
+For fine-tuning the model using the proposed preference optimization method in Eq.~\eqref{eq:total_objective}, we set the balancing coefficient to $\lambda=0.1$ and the deviation parameter to $\beta=1000$.
 We initialize the reference model $v_{\text{ref}}$ with the same weights as the trained $v_{\theta}$.
 We fine-tune $v_\theta$ for 5k steps and observe that additional tuning does not yield further performance gains.